Des terroristes à la retraite: Synopsis

-The only woman interviewed was Mélinée Manouchian, who accused Boris Holban of betraying her husband.
-Bowles noted that Boucault deployed a number of techniques intended to make the viewer like Manouchian and dislike Holban.
-In his interview with Manouchian, Boucalt featured a series of close-up shots of her face, which her anguish is quite visible while Holban in his interview is only shot in medium and long shots.
+The only woman interviewed is Mélinée Manouchian, who accused Boris Holban of betraying her husband.
+Bowles noted that Boucault deploys a number of techniques intended to make the viewer like Manouchian and dislike Holban.
+In his interview with Manouchian, Boucalt features a series of close-up shots of her face, in which her anguish is quite visible while Holban in his interview is only shot in medium and long shots.
 Bowles noted that in the film: "Visually, Mélinée's appearance, body language, and the interview site all suggest generosity, candor, and truthfulness.
 Wearing a brown long sleeve sweater and flowered blouse open at the neck, she sits comfortably in the living room of her modest apartment on an overstuffed chair with legs uncrossed and looks directly into the camera as she speaks, occasionally pumping her hands for emphasis".
 Manouchian spoke at much length about her suffering during the war before she accused Holban of being the man responsible for her husband's arrest.
 By contrast, Bowles noted that in the interview with Holban, the latter is :"Dressed in a dark suit, tie, and tinted glasses, with a smoldering cigarette in his left hand and a lighter in his right, Holban looks like a cold, calculating crime boss from a noir gangster film rather than a heroic former resister."
 Before the interview with Holban began, Boucault played on his VCR his interview with Manouchian, which had the effect of angering Holban before the interview started.
 Holban smoldered with anger as he watched his television before taking a drag on his cigarette, causing his face to be obscured by the smoke, giving a vague impression of being someone sinister and malevolent before he even said a word in rebuttal.
 Boucault took on a sympathetic tone in his interview with Manouchian while he had an accusatory tone with Holban, which had a notable effect on the subjects of the interviews.
 Holban was clearly annoyed by Boucault's tone, which contributed to the defensive tone of his answers, which gave the impression that he had something to hide.